pkhcan/LocateLot/README.md

 - Directions:
 1. Run GUI.java
 2. Select closest street address from the drop-down list
 3. Select the desired filter/sorting method from the buttons
    a.
 Proximity - sorts the nearest parking lots from nearest to furthest
    b.
-Radius - expand the radius of your search
+Radius - expand the radius of your search to include parking lots from further away
    c.
+Price - view the nearest parking lots from least to most expensive
+   d.
+Ease of entry - view the nearest parking lots from most to least convenient entrances
+   e.
+Availability - view the nearest parking lots from largest to smallest capacity
+   f.
+Type - filter your search for parking lots based on type - surface/garage

+- Functionality:

+PRESENT -
+* street address search autocomplete
+* proximity sorting
+* radius filter
+* ease of entry sorting

-Price -
+IN PROGRESS -
+* type filter
+* availability filter
+* price sorting